 Payment: Once the shipment is prepared, an invoice will be sent to the customer.
-This may be payed either by credit card via our secure payment link, or by sending a check for invoiced amount made out to CPCNW/WSU to 24106 N Bunn Rd, Prosser, WA 99350.
+This may be paid either by credit card via our secure payment link or by sending a check for the invoiced amount made out to CPCNW/WSU to 24106 N Bunn Rd, Prosser, WA 99350.
 Orders will not be shipped until payment has been received.

-We have made every effort over the decades to insure access to our collection for the international community.
-Recently, there have been dramatic changes in the management of phytosanitary requirements for exports to the majority of countries around the world.
-The time, effort, and cost involved in ensuring that every shipment is in compliance with the receiving countries phytosanitary regime is becoming increasingly prohibitive.
+We have made every effort over the decades to ensure access to our collection for the international community.
+Recently, there have been dramatic changes in the management of phytosanitary requirements for exports to most countries around the world.
+The time, effort, and cost involved in ensuring that every shipment complies with the receiving countries’ phytosanitary regime are becoming increasingly prohibitive.

-In addition, to ensure sufficient time to research and confirm the phytosanitary requirements the CPCNW requests that the customer send their import permit and list of additional declarations, in English, to the CPCNW no less than three (3) months prior to the end of the sale request period.
-Import permits and additional declarations sent less than three (3) months prior to the end of the sale request period will only be accepted at the discretion of the CPCNW Director.
+Also, to ensure sufficient time to research and confirm the phytosanitary requirements, the CPCNW requests that the customer send their import permit and additional declarations, in English, to the CPCNW no less than three (3) months before the end of the sale request period.
+Import permits and additional declarations sent less than three (3) months before the end of the sale request period will only be accepted at the CPCNW Director’s discretion.